 Creating differentiated student paths

-ENSA Normandie has developed a unique teaching approach based on practical experience, placing students "in the situation of".
+ENSA Normandie a unique teaching approach based on practical experience, placing students "in the field."

 Whether we're talking about scale 1 creations, scientific experiments, in situ work with local players, surveys or visits, each approach engages the body and mind in learning.